lab1092/blender-manual_ja/manual/physics/particles.rst

    Image 2: Adding a particle system.

-To add a new particle system to an object, go to the :guilabel:`Particles` tab of the object :guilabel:`Settings` editor and click the small :guilabel:`+` button.
+To add a new particle system to an object, go to the *Particles* tab of the object *Settings* editor and click the small *+* button.
 An object can have many Particle Systems.

 Each particle system has separate settings attached to it.
 These settings can be shared among different particle systems, so one doesn't have to copy every setting manually and can use the same effect on multiple objects.
-Using the :guilabel:`Random` property they can be randomized to look slightly different, even when using the same settings.
+Using the *Random* property they can be randomized to look slightly different, even when using the same settings.